 Here are some program notes for your enjoyment:

 The Concerto for Clarinet and Orchestra originally began as a Concerto for Oboe and Chamber Orchestra in Eb Major composed in a style akin to Mendelssohn that I began writing back in the mid 90's and then shelved after completing about half of the first movement.
-Subsequently, I completely forgot about it until coming upon it in the winter of 2007 during the Indian holiday known as Shivarati.
+Subsequently, I completely forgot about it until coming upon it in the winter of 2007.
 For some reason, I was compelled to go through the old material that remained on my computer and listened to a MIDI rendition in order to show my kids some examples of what could be done with the tools that modern composers have available to them.
-To my surprise, the "sketch" sounded great and I immediately rekindled my interest in classical composition---after a hiatus of over a decade---and vowed to finish it.
+To my surprise, the "sketch" sounded great and I immediately rekindled my interest in classical composition---after a hiatus of over a decade---and undertook to finish it.

 The opening theme in the french horns was screaming for a larger sized orchestra, so I added timpani, two more horns, flutes, and bassoons.
 Soon I wanted a richer sound than the oboe could offer, as well as a greater range, and the opportunity for more virtuosic passage work, so I decided to score it instead for solo clarinet.